Feast It is the Future of Event Catering #7

 The major thing that should be ensured is “quality” if you want to stay in the game when it comes to food.
 Feast-it took this issue seriously and built a supply team just to pick high-quality vendors.
-They have a number of criteria and also strict rules regarding the documentation where they’re asking a list of documents that would make it sure they are guaranteeing the quailty in their service to the customers.
+They have several criteria and also strict rules regarding the documentation.
+They’re asking for a list of documents that would ensure they are guaranteeing the quality of their service.

-As Hugo says, besides the quality of the food itself, the second important issue they are really care about is aesthetics.
-How the food is set up, how it looks, how are they branding which are all good indications that they’re taking their business seriously.
+As Hugo says, besides the quality of the food itself, the second important issue they really care about is aesthetics.
+How the food is set up, how it looks, how are they branding, etc. These are all good indications that they’re taking their business seriously.
 They make sure that they work with suppliers who have fantastic, high-quality products for their customers.

 History of funding

-They started with a very limited budget in the beginning that let them run their business for about 3 months.
-That was the time where they decided to raise their first angel round and received £25K of funding.
+They started with a very limited budget that let them run their business for about 3 months.
+That was when they decided to raise their first angel round and received £25K of funding.
 With this significant contribution, they created the MVP and got ready for further investment rounds.
-They managed to build the platform, signing up some food traders and start thinking about the ways to achieve product-market fit.
+They managed to build the platform, sign up more traders, and start thinking about ways to achieve product-market fit.

-Since then, they’ve done a couple more rounds of funding and accomplished to raise £1.7M until the end of 2018 and helped them to grow to the point where they are today.
+Since then, they’ve done a couple more funding rounds and accomplished raising £1.7M until the end of 2018.
+This helped them to grow to the point where they are today.

 It was not that easy to find investors at first, but it takes dedication and effort to achieve your goals, as you can hear in the interview.

 What is best & worst about being a London startup?

-London is such a welcoming and adventageous city to have your business in many aspects.
+London is such a welcoming and advantageous city to have your business in many aspects.
 From the supportive startup ecosystem to easy access to quality resources, it’s where everything comes together.

-“It would be hard to be anywhere else, it’s an amazing hub for tech companies at the moment.”
-Hugo says.
+“It would be hard to be anywhere else; it’s an amazing hub for tech companies at the moment,” Hugo says.
 The biggest benefit is the great network which is incredibly welcoming.
 You will have limitless options to get advice and support from hugely experienced people.
 Such a dynamic ecosystem allows you to meet and chat or even grab a coffee with them.
-In Feast-it’s case, there is also a huge number of great food traders and lots of events going on that supports the business in many ways.
-One more thing that is accepted by almost every company is that London has a brilliant pool of talent that’ll add value to the company.
+In Feast-it’s case, there are also many great food traders and lots of events going on.
+Furthermore, another great thing about London is its brilliant pool of talent, mentioned by almost every company.

-On the other side, with all these great opportunities that London offers to the startups, there is also huge competition.
-You have to keep it up constantly to make your business run in the long term.
+On the other side, with all these great opportunities London offers to the startups, there is also huge competition.
+So you have to keep it up constantly to make your business run in the long term.

 Growth and the startup culture

-There is an important component of a successful business which is “The Team”.
-The people you pick and build your team is a crucial part as it will generate the company culture in the long term.
+There is an important component of a successful business which is “The Team.”
+The people you pick and build your team is crucial as it will generate the company culture in the long term.

 We also discussed the character of their company culture in the interview.
-At Feast-it, they have a very strong and open culture and at the very core of it is empowering people to push the business forward on an individual level.
-There is very little hierarchy when it comes to ideas. in Hugo’s opinion, any talent who pushes the limits, who comes in and tries to fix problems within the business would be a great asset to the business.
+At Feast-it, they have a very strong and open culture.
+At the very core of it is empowering people to push the business forward on an individual level.
+There is very little hierarchy when it comes to ideas. in Hugo’s opinion, any talent who pushes the limits, comes in and tries to fix problems within the business would be a great asset to the business.

-There is nothing spectacularly genius about the idea of having an app or a platform where people can book caterers.
+There is nothing spectacularly genius about having an app or a platform where people can book caterers.
 As in many great startups, their success comes down to great execution with the support of the team.

-One great benefit of working at Feast-it, that’s worth repeating is that you get to try lots of different foods!
+One great benefit of working at Feast-it worth repeating is that you get to try lots of different foods!
 Some of the suppliers are even coming in to cook for them.
-While having a good bonding experience with the suppliers, this also gives them a chance to try out the product to ensure quality.
+While having a good bonding experience with the suppliers also gives them a chance to try out the product to ensure quality.

 The tech solutions (SaaS library) they depend on

-If we take a look at the list of the SaaS tools Feast-it uses in their daily life, Hugo’s favourite is PipeDrive for CRM.
+If we look at the list of the SaaS tools Feast-it uses in their daily lives, Hugo’s favourite is PipeDrive for CRM.
 He personally recommends it for the startups as an early stage CRM tool since it has been a fantastic tool for them up until this point.
-They might consider signing up for Salesforce in the future but for today, it is one of the most frequently used tools for their daily tasks.
+Of course, they might consider signing up for Salesforce in the future, but for today, it is one of the most frequently used tools for their daily tasks.

 They are also using Drip for email campaigns.
 It has been a brilliant tool for them to send through really targeted email campaigns.
-And in additional to Drip, MixPanel is another important tool They are using it to receive valuable customers insights to help their growth.
+In addition to Drip, MixPanel is another important tool.
+They are using it to receive valuable customers insights to help their growth.

 Future goals & milestones